 There is a saying that goes: work to live not live to work.
 I thought it was a French saying, but my husband doesn’t think so.
 I know I heard it many times while working in Switzerland.
 My office was very international with people from all over Europe, so it is hard to say who to attribute it to.

 When I tried to do some research about it online, I ran into many posts about this saying being attributed to Generation Y. I wasn’t exposed to the whole generational differences debate while living in Europe, so I still think that its source is European.
-Point being that this is something that Elizabeth Gilbert observed while she was in Rome.
+The point is that this is something that Elizabeth Gilbert observed while she was in Rome.

 French and Italians are very similar in their attitudes about life and where work fits in.
 Pleasure is of utmost importance and is considered a priority in life.
 I think too often this is overlooked by the simple act of living.
 Life is full of stresses and we often miss out on taking pleasure in the small things.